-Today we are traveling to Italy for a classic Italian soup, minestrone soup.
-I served this soup with cheese bruschetta for my Italian combo.
-Minestrone soup can be served by itself as it is a wholesome soup.
+Today we are traveling to Italy for a classic Italian soup, minestrone.
+I served minestrone soup with cheese bruschetta as my Italian combo food.
+Serve minestrone soup with or without bread since it is wholesome soup by itself.

 Minestrone soup is a thick soup made with vegetables, beans, pasta or rice.
-Onion, celery and carrots are common vegetables used in the soup.
-Apart from these vegetables, one can use any vegetable that are available in the fridge.
-I used cannellini beans here but navy, kidney or chickpeas can also be used.
-The soup is so versatile that meats can also be added to please the meat lovers.
+Onion, celery and carrots are common vegetables in the soup.
+Apart from these vegetables, use any vegetable that are available in the fridge.
+I used cannellini beans but navy, kidney or chickpeas can also be used.
+Since the soup is so versatile, add some meats to please the meat lovers.

 I had a very hard time picking the last combo for this theme.
-I had tried fish & chips which was not good enough to make its to the blog and I also tried noodles with a chinese side dish.
-The side dish was a flop and I was all set to make fish & chips again, this Jamie Oliver’s recipe.
+I tried fish & chips which was not good enough to make its to the blog and I also tried noodles with a Chinese side dish.
+The side dish was a flop and I was all set to make fish & chips again.
 In the last minute I backed out and finally made minestrone soup with bruschetta.

 Cheese & Garlic Bruschetta recipe here

 Minestrone soup is a versatile, hearty, wholesome soup for weekday meals.
 Use vegetables, beans and pasta or rice you have on hand to prepare this delicious soup!

 - ¼ cup Pasta (I used anellini gluten free pasta)